Body Harvest: Gameplay

 Each level in Body Harvest requires the player to stop the aliens from slaughtering everyone in the shield area.
 The player will navigate the map, often coming across towns where aliens will teleport in to attack the town and harvest civilians.
 Aliens warp in frequently to attack the player and can appear from the land, air or sea.
 Generally, gameplay consists of completing a series of missions.
-Many of these are very basic, e.g. reach a certain area, but others can be more complicated and require careful thought and skill.
 Once the player completes a mission they are prompted to check the map to find out what the next mission is.
+The game is set in an open world environment.

 There is a meter at the bottom of the screen that represents civilian casualties.
 If too many civilians die for any reason (including friendly-fire), the aliens will destroy the area and the mission will have failed.
 Generally, only Harvester aliens deliberately kill civilians, but the player must be careful not to shoot or run down any civilians in the process of rescuing them.
 The player must react to Harvester Waves quickly, as if the aliens manage to harvest 8 humans in a single wave they will create an extremely dangerous 'Mutant' creature, which immediately attacks the player regardless of location.
 There are also several optional missions that require saving people from the aliens, and although one can fail these missions and still progress through the game, doing so will result in significant human casualties.